bmonk-anl/motorGCode/commands.md

 * motor module methods can only reference one axis at a time, so only use g codes with 1 motor
     * need to figure out how to translate motor number into X, Y, Z, etc.
+* ";" is a the comment character in G-code
+* Probably should use "realtime" Grbl commands when possible, which are single character ASCII commands that can be sent at any time and will execute within 10s of milliseconds.

 ## move